wghong02/vegrendishop/README.md

 This project is a online retail shop that allows small businesses to create and sell their styled apps.

 The client adopted React and Ant Design for an engaging and intuitive user experience.
-The HTTP requests and responses are handled by Java SpringBoot.
+The HTTP requests and responses are handled by gorilla handlers, and secured by jwt middleware.
 Data is stored in a go ElasticSearch noSQL database and integrated with GCP bucket for image storage.

 ## Demonstration